 Another possible mechanism that explains these positive effects are the anti-inflammatory benefits microdosing produces.
 Very low doses of psychedelics can reduce inflammation in the body’s tissues .
 Animal models have demonstrated the psychoactive compound DOI to produce anti-inflammatory effects in conditions such as asthma and inflammatory bowel diseases .

 It remains to be discovered if microdoses in humans will have anti-inflammatory effects in the body or brain.
 The use of biomarkers in research could be one way to detect changes independent of patient expectations.
 Chronic inflammation plays a role in a myriad of conditions.
 These include: heart disease, depression, schizophrenia, arthritis, and neurodegenerative diseases.
 Thus, microdosing’s potential as a target for medication development is an obvious one.

 Placebo Effects: The Pink Elephant in the Room

-But even if some, or all, of the effects of microdosing are purely psychological, this too represents a novel approach to activating innate abilities of the psyche to heal, motivate, and restore wellbeing.
+In short, if some, or all of the effects of microdosing are purely psychological, this too represents a novel approach to activating the psyche’s innate abilities to heal, motivate, and restore wellbeing.
 Given that psychedelic substances are biologically active, even at tiny doses, measurable changes in neural activity seem probable.
 Hypothetically, there could be a convergence of psychological and neurobiological processes to induce the variety of proclaimed effects.